openforcefield/openff-pablo/docs/src/index.md

 $ mamba activate pablo
 ```

-If you do not have Conda or Mamba installed, see the [OpenFF installation documentation](inv:openff.docs#install).
+If you do not have Conda or Mamba installed, see the [OpenFF installation documentation][install].